Altamont, it's great to see that you're still there, that you haven't passed out from whatever it was that was bothering you.

 And this is also from the same story.

-The concept is called return free, where the IRS automatically prepares income tax returns of those taxpayers with the simplest returns and then sends you a bill.
+The concept is called return-free, where the IRS automatically prepares income tax returns of those taxpayers with the simplest returns and then sends you a bill.

-Uh this is being considered by the president's advisory panel on tax reform.
+This is being considered by the president's advisory panel on tax reform.

-What the IRS prepare your return.
+Would the IRS prepare your return?

 But only the simple returns.

-A quick timeout, we will be back and resume with phone calls right after this.
+We will be back and resume with phone calls right after this.

 That's it.